 You also need to bear in mind that these prices are subject to change due to some economic factors.
 These were the prices I was charged back in October 2022.

-This was one of my most memorable days in Jordan and I’m sure you’d absolutely enjoy it as well.
+This day trip from Amman was one of my most memorable days in Jordan and I’m sure you’d absolutely enjoy it as well.
 And if you have different interests, you can easily customize this itinerary and make it work for you.
 If you’re more into nature and adventure, then you could just head to Wadi Mujib and the Dead Sea and stay longer.
 And on the other side, if you’re a history buff, then you could spend the entire day exploring Madaba and make a stop at Mount Nebo.
-Let me know in the comments which itinerary works best for you.
+Let me know in the comments which itinerary works best for your ideal day trip from Amman.

 Don’t Forget Your Travel Insurance!